 “We’re moving to containers, but should we use ECS or EKS?”

-It’s the question I’ve been asked at least a hundred times in the past year.
-And in 2025, with both services more mature than ever, the answer isn’t as straightforward as some blog posts might suggest.
+I’ve been asked this at least a hundred times in the past year.
+And in 2025, with both services more mature than ever, there still isn’t a clean universal answer.

-After helping dozens of companies make this decision (and sometimes reverse it), I’ve developed a nuanced perspective that goes beyond the usual “ECS is simpler, EKS is more powerful” oversimplification.
+After helping dozens of companies make this call (and sometimes reverse it), I’ve stopped giving the “ECS is simpler, EKS is more powerful” shortcut.
+It’s not wrong.
+It’s just not enough.

 The state of AWS container services in 2025